JetJet13/BCExplorer_OS/README.md

 Open up these files and replace

 #### Setting Up Credentials
 Open the settings.yaml file and fill in the details.
+This file will be used by all the files in `pyScripts` for connection to `RPC` and `Postgres`

 ```angular2html
 daemon_rpc: